YashSR18/mpu6050/README.md

 }
 ```

-The data is read from register address 0x3B onwards, covering the accelerometer (6 bytes), temperature (2 bytes, not used), and gyroscope (6 bytes), totaling 14 bytes per cycle.
+- The data is read from register address 0x3B onwards, covering the accelerometer (6 bytes), temperature (2 bytes, not used), and gyroscope (6 bytes),<br>
+totaling 14 bytes per cycle.
-Every send function waits for ack compulsorily.
+- Every send function waits for ack compulsorily.

 ## Output
 Example:
-The serial monitor will display raw signed 16-bit values for each axis:
+- The serial monitor will display raw signed 16-bit values for each axis: <br>
 Ax: -123 Ay: 456 Az: 16384 Gx: 12 Gy: -15 Gz: 6